 If you increase the borrowing secured against your home it is worth thinking about insuring your income.

 Income protection is especially important if you would struggle to repay your existing mortgage, bills and your new loan if you lost your job.

 There are a number of other ways to get the borrowing you need including:

 An unsecured home improvement loan: Some lenders offer larger unsecured loans if you use them to make home improvements.
 You can compare home improvement loans here.

 A social loan: Where you borrow from other savers online.
 Peer to peer loans often have low interest rates because their lending costs are smaller than traditional lenders.
-Find out how peer to peer loans work, and compare social loan rates.
+Find out how peer to peer loans work.